bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 Bokeh can generate complete HTML pages for Bokeh documents using the
 |file_html| function.
 This function can emit HTML from its own generic
-template, or from a template you provide.
+template or from a template you provide.
 These HTML files contain plot data and are fully portable while still providing interactive tools (pan, zoom, etc.) for your plot.
 Here is an example: